Connor Barratt

-Connor James Barratt (born 5 April 2004) is an Irish professional footballer who plays as a defender for Bedford Town on loan from club Barnsley.
+Connor James Barratt (born 5 April 2004) is an Irish professional footballer who plays as a defender for Galway United on loan from club Barnsley.

 Club career

 Sheffield United

 Barratt joined the Academy at Sheffield United as a second-year scholar from the Academy at Birmingham City in January 2022.
 He was a member of the Under-18 side that won the National title in an unbeaten campaign.
 He joined National League club Solihull Moors on loan in the first half of the 2023–24 season.

 Barnsley

 In July 2024, Barratt joined League One club Barnsley, initially joining the club's Under-21s team.
 On 20 August 2024, he made his debut for the club as a substitute in a 3–2 EFL Trophy defeat to Manchester United U21.
 In June 2025, he signed a new two-year contract with the Tykes.

 On 4 October 2025, he joined National League North club Kidderminster Harriers on an initial one-month loan deal.
 On 7 November 2025, he joined Bedford Town on an initial 28 day loan deal.

+On 3 February 2026, Barratt signed for League of Ireland Premier Division club Galway United on loan until the end of June 2026.
+On 1 July 2026, it was announced that his loan deal had been extended to the end of Galway's season in November.